In-Studio Classes Videos Sword Dancing Workshops Teacher Bio Articles and History Bellydance Tips Sign Up

 I have studied (about 2 years) with Angelika Nemeth (Dancing Live to Raja Video) and have taken workshops with Beata Zadou, Shareen el Safi, Momo Kadous and many other great dancers.

 Amira Dancing at RakassahWhen I moved to Northern California, I started studying privately with Jeanette Cool of the original Salimpour School, a fabulous teacher, whom I worked with for a couple of years.
-Then I discovered Suhaila Salimpour was teaching in Berkeley again and joined her Level 3 class, and eventually her dance company as well, opening for the band Alabina, doing the Renaissance Faire and lots of other venues.
+Then I discovered Suhaila Salimpour was teaching in Berkeley again and joined her Level 3 class, and eventually she invited me to join her dance company as well, opening for the band Alabina, doing the Renaissance Faire and lots of other venues.
 I was with Suhaila for several years.
 When my mom passed away a few years ago, I dropped out of the troupe and started building my own.

 Since then I've studied privately with Rachel Brice (Bellydance Superstars) for over a year as well as extensive workshop and video studies.
 I've gone to Egypt to study and intend to return there again soon, both to expand my dancing and my Arabic.

 I have to say, over the years I've been dancing, I've overcome MANY obstacles.
 I have aAmira in East Indian Costume cracked kneecap and a fused vertibrae in my spine.
 I get debilitating migraines.
 Way back when I first started dancing, I was 240 pounds and so weak I couldn't walk across a big room without passing out.
 I have fought with my weight more times than I can count, but each time, I am more successful.
 I had horrible stage fright, was amazingly uncoordinated, and unaccountably awkward.
 All I can say is I am not a natural dancer or athlete - or at least I wasn't.
 Now...it's a different story.
-I have fought for every win, but my desire to learn and my passion for this culture has never waned, and now I'm even learning Arabic and am going back to Egypt for my second visit.
+I have fought for every win, but my desire to learn and my passion for this culture has never waned, and now I've been learning Arabic for a few years and am going back to Egypt for my third visit.
 I STILL perform, and I believe I will until I can't walk!
 It is the thing I wake up for in the mornings.

 Every day is another day I get to dance.